apertureless/vue-chartjs/docs/guide/README.md

 Sometimes you need to extend the default Chart.js charts.
 There are a lot of [examples](http://www.chartjs.org/docs/latest/developers/charts.html) how to extend and modify the default charts.
 Or you want to create a own chart type.

-In `vue-chartjs` you can do this pretty much the same way.
+In `vue-chartjs`, you can do this pretty much the same way.

 ```js
 // 1.
 Import Chart.js so you can use the global Chart object